jimratliff/kuhn-cssvars/README.md

     background-color: var(--color__background-button);
 }
 ```
-Note the the CSS variable `--color__background-button` has survived into the site's `style.css` file.
+Note that the CSS variable `--color__background-button` has survived into the site's `style.css` file.

 As a result of the refactoring, the downstream user could easily change the button background color by the rule:
 ```